SantanderMetGroup/climate4R/R/README.md

-# Perform climate4R operations over a large amount of data
+# Perform climate4R operations over a large amount of data with function climate4R.chunk

 **climate4R.chunk.R** contains the `climate4R.chunk` function and this is its documentation.